Parsl/parsl/docs/userguide/apps.rst

 5. stderr: (string or `parsl.AUTO_LOGNAME`) The path to a file to which standard error should be redirected.
 If set to `parsl.AUTO_LOGNAME`, the log will be automatically named according to task id and saved under `task_logs` in the run directory.
 6. label: (string) If the app is invoked with `stdout=parsl.AUTO_LOGNAME` or `stderr=parsl.AUTO_LOGNAME`, append `label` to the log name.

-A Bash app allows for the composition of the string to execute on the command-line from the arguments passed to the decorated function.
+A Bash app can construct the string to execute on the command-line from arguments passed to the decorated function.
 The string that is returned is formatted by the Python string `format <https://docs.python.org/3.4/library/functions.html#format>`_  (`PEP 3101 <https://www.python.org/dev/peps/pep-3101/>`_).

 .. code-block:: python